cainam/home-cluster-deployment/ansible/README.md

 - kubler: find solution to build envoy (JDK and bazel binary mandate JDK, how does alpine solve it?)
 - kubler: try smaller builder with multi-stage builds
 - security: don't run containers as root => initial solution: helm post-renderer - works for infopage, others to be migrated too
+- kubler: commit --squash => does it reduce the size